zanemilo/Dijjon/README.md

 Current Sprint Goal

+    Primary Goals:

-    Complete a simple and self honorary Year in review for the development of the game so far.
+    Complete a reflective "Year in Review" of the game’s development progress.

-    Primary concern is to fix import statements and refactor to avoid circular imports.
+    Refactor import statements to avoid circular imports:
-    As a rule of thumb,
-    Leave imports to main to delegate or a middle man class.
+        All imports now delegated to main.py or middle-man modules to ensure clarity and consistency.

-    UPDATE: Refactor complete see change log.
+        Refactor complete; see Change Log.
-    AWT updated import statements and consolidation of class concerns to avoid ciruclar import.

-    In Quest Class, integrate skill checks, combat, and the player Flesh out EnchantedForest HardCoded Quest.
-    Make functional puzzle aspect.

-    Integrate text renderer (GUI via pygame) with Quest system allowing player to make options and read outcomes in a game window instead of in terminal.

-    Add VERY basic visual/sound elements (Background imgs, ambience, SFX, simple music)
+    Key Development Tasks:

+        Integrate skill checks, combat systems, and player mechanics into the Quest class.
+        Fully implement the Enchanted Forest hardcoded quest, adding functional puzzle elements.
+        Connect the text renderer (pygame GUI) with the quest system to shift gameplay from terminal to an interactive game window.
+        Introduce basic audio-visual elements for immersion:
+            Background images.
+            Ambient sound effects.
+            Simple music loops.

 ## Previous Sprint Goal